duneanalytics/docs/docs/query/DuneSQL-reference/Functions-and-operators/conversion.md

 Whenever DuneSQL needs to find a common type for `INT256` or `UINT256` and another numeric type, it will generally go towards the bigger type.

 `TINYINT`, `SMALLINT`, `INTEGER`, `BIGINT`, and `DECIMAL` types will be converted to `INT256` or `UINT256`.

-Please note that some conversions to `UINT256` will fail, since this type cannot hold negative values.
+Please note that `UINT256` cannot hold negative values, so conversions from `TINYINT`, `SMALLINT`, `INTEGER`, and `BIGINT` types with negative values will fail.
+You will need to use explicit cast to override DuneSQL conversion rules.
+Please be aware that a conversion from `UINT256` to either `INT256` or `DOUBLE` will result in a precision loss.

 Also, conversions from `DECIMAL` type with non-zero scale, like `DECIMAL(2,1)`, will fail.
+The commonly used `DECIMAL` type with zero scale, like `DECIMAL(38,0)`, will be converted to `INT256` or `UINT256` without any issues.

 For `REAL` and `DOUBLE` types, the conversion goes from `INT256` or `UINT256` to `REAL` or `DOUBLE`.
 Please note that `REAL` and `DOUBLE` are approximate numeric types and hence the conversion might lose some precision.